 The essay is usually presented in Times New Roman 12pt.
 All school and college papers are double-spaced and include a title page.

 Pages are usually numbered and include the student’s surname near the page numbers.
-Ask your instructor on the format you should use (MLA, APA, etc.) Since these essays are usually handwritten during class or exams, the form is not a central priority.
+Ask your instructor about the essay format you should use (MLA, APA, etc.).
+Since these essays are usually handwritten during class or exams, the form is not a central priority.

 Your 500 word essay length should not exceed a page and a half.
 This exercise is meant to show that you can prove your thesis in 500 words.
 Therefore it is crucial not to exceed the word limit.

 To write a 500-word paper fast, you must start with the outline.
 It is the skeleton of your essay that must include all the points you wish to discuss.

 Just jot down an outline on a separate piece of paper to help you be organized when writing.
 The outline must include: